microsoft/WSL/CONTRIBUTING.md

 If tcpdump is not installed, only 1 additional shell will be opened Wait for those shells to be opened before reproducing the issue

-After reproducing the issue, in the shell with tcpdump, hit Ctrl + C. In the other shells, press any key.
+After reproducing the issue, in the shell with tcpdump, hit Ctrl + C. In the other shell, press any key.
+After the new shells exit, press any key in the original Powershell window.

 The script will output the path to a zip archive with the diagnostics when done.
 Collect the zip and attach it to the issue.